Attacks on Public Health Put Our Kids' COVID Protection at Risk: Part 1 of 3

 And we need to do it again.

-There are a number of contact options.
+There are several contact options.

-We will update contacts as needed; so, leave a comment if you have a suggestion, or if one of them becomes unusable.
+We will update contacts as needed, so leave a comment if you have a suggestion or if one of them becomes unusable.
 While the leaders are changing, most of the lower positions aren’t.

-This article is to show you, the reader, all the data you would want to see, and some you might not, before you’d think this is necessary or even possible…
+This article is to show you, the reader, all the data you would want to see (and some you might not) before you’d think this is necessary or even possible…

 Is it safe?
 Is it effective?
 Can we just use the same vaccine on kids?